 We obtain some of the components and materials used in our products, such as printed circuit board assemblies, plating materials and ceramic substrates, from a sole source or a limited group of suppliers.
 Alternative sources are not currently available for sole source components and materials.
 Because we rely on purchase orders rather than long-term contracts with the majority of our suppliers, we cannot predict with certainty our ability to obtain components and materials in the longer term.
 A sole or limited source supplier could increase prices, which could lead to a decline in our gross margin.
 Our dependence upon sole or limited source suppliers exposes us to several other risks, including inability to obtain an adequate supply of materials, late deliveries and poor component quality.
-In addition, the ability of any of these suppliers to timely provide us with sufficient quality materials would be adversely affected if they are forced to reduce or discontinue operations due to financial difficulties, which is a heightened risk during economic downturns.
+In addition, the ability of any of these suppliers to timely provide us with sufficient quality materials would be adversely affected if they are forced to reduce or discontinue operations due to financial difficulties, which is a heightened risk during the current economic downturn.
 Disruption or termination of the supply of components or materials could delay shipments of our products, damage our customer relationships and reduce our revenues.
 For example, if we were unable to obtain an adequate supply of a component or material, we might have to use a substitute component or material, which could require us to make changes in our manufacturing process.
 From time to time, we have experienced difficulties in receiving shipments from one or more of our suppliers, especially during periods of high demand for our products.
 If we cannot obtain an adequate supply of the components and materials we require, or do not receive them in a timely manner, we might be required to identify new suppliers.
 We might not be able to identify new suppliers on a timely basis or at all.
-We, as well as our customers would also need to qualify any new suppliers.
+We, as well as our customers, would also need to qualify any new suppliers.
 The lead-time required to identify and qualify new suppliers could affect our ability to timely ship our products and cause our operating results to suffer.
 Further, a sole or limited source supplier could require us to enter into non-cancelable purchase commitments or pay in advance to ensure our source of supply.
 In an industry downturn or in an environment in which growth is not at a level we projected or anticipated, commitments of this type could result in charges for excess inventory of parts.
-If we are unable to predict our component and materials needs accurately, or if our supply is disrupted, we might miss market opportunities by not being able to meet the demand for our products.
+Further, if a customer's needs for a particular probe card design and purchase orders for those probe cards are spread out over several months as opposed to being placed at one time in a single purchase order, it may require us to purchase excessive materials in light of minimum purchase requirements or to be unable to realize volume discounts for materials because of the lack of visibility into the customer's overall purchase plan.
+These purchase issues would require us to incur a greater cost of goods sold than we might otherwise realize.
+Additionally, if we are unable to predict our component and materials needs accurately, or if our supply is disrupted, we might miss market opportunities by not being able to meet the demand for our products.